tuantle/tsf/examples/occupancy/TUTORIAL.md

 ![Image](plots/validation_dataset.png "validation dataset")

-We will train the model for 50 epoch with batch size = 128 and initial learning rate at 0.001.
+We will train the model for 50 epochs with batch size = 128 and initial learning rate at 0.001.
 Learning rate step decay annealing is automatically apply by [tsf](https://github.com/tuantle/tsf) during training.

 Start the training with the command below.